 Lemons and Leases in the Used Business Aircraft Market

-Given adverse selection, durable goods that trade less frequently depreciate more quickly.
-Consistent with this prediction, I find an inverse relationship between depreciation and trading volume for less reliable brands of used business aircraft.
-Additionally, recent theoretical analyses suggest that leasing, by increasing the average quality of used goods offered for sale, may reduce adverse selection in durable goods markets.
-Indeed, I find an increase in the direct relationship between depreciation and trading volume for aircraft models with relatively high lease rates.
-Together these findings suggest that adverse selection is a prominent feature of the market for contemporary used business aircraft and that leasing mitigates the consequences of asymmetric information about the quality of used durable goods.
+Given adverse selection, durable goods that trade infrequently depreciate quickly.
+Consistent with this prediction I find an inverse relationship between depreciation and trading volume for less reliable brands of used business aircraft.
+Additionally, recent theoretical analyses suggest that leasing, by increasing the average quality of used goods, may reduce adverse selection in durable goods markets.
+Indeed, I find a direct relationship between depreciation and trading volume for aircraft models with relatively high lease rates.
+Together these findings suggest that adverse selection is a prominent feature of the contemporary used business aircraft market and that leasing mitigates the consequences of adverse selection.

 Suggested Citation: Suggested Citation